-I was going through my photo files the other day and came across these pictures of the Delta that I shot back in July when I traveled with the Water Education Foundation on their Delta tour.
-I always meant to do a slideshow, but … well, let’s just say I got sidetracked.
+I was going through my photo files the other day and came across these pictures of the Delta from a tour; I always meant to do a slideshow, but … well, let’s just say I got sidetracked.
 So I went ahead and put all my pictures from the Delta into this lengthy post.
-I’m not going to try and be too terribly informative, but as it is with all Water Education Foundation tours, there were speakers and presentations every step of the way.
 This is also only a portion of what we saw; we were driven extensively through the Delta, oftentimes we stopped at places but didn’t always get off the bus.
 Pictures through the bus window don’t always work out so well.
 So. with that being said, here is my photo tour of the Delta.
 I hope you enjoy!

 Twitchell Island, with Mt.
 Diablo in the hazy distance.